-We offer outstanding academic preparation, as well as individualized attention, and a culture of 'working hard and playing hard.'
-If this sounds like a program you are interested in pursuing, the steps below will provide a complete explanation of the application process.
-In addition, attached is the advising sheet that lists all the seminars offered in our program.
+We offer outstanding academic preparation, as well as individualized attention, and a culture of ‘working hard and playing hard.‘ If this sounds like a program you are interested in pursuing, the nine steps below will provide a complete explanation of the application process.

 Read about the MA program and Graduate Teaching Associate Positions on the School of Communication Website